The back of a pair of hiking boots placed on a wooden dock, with a mountain range reflected in the lake behind them

 Once you go barefoot, you never go back.
 I have been wearing barefoot shoes for about five years and, while I love them, but I am also well aware that the rigors of backpacking require different footwear than normal city walking.

-There are plenty of recommendations for barefoot hiking shoes, but I find it difficult to find reliable content on barefoot backpacking footwear, especially if you’re trekking rugged trails in cold climates – like Alaska!
+There are plenty of recommendations for barefoot hiking shoes, but I find it difficult to find reliable content on barefoot backpacking footwear, especially if you’re trekking rugged trails in cold climates – especially on our favorite rugged Alaska trails!

 If you’re looking for a barefoot shoes that would work for you with weight on your back and jagged rock and ice under your feet, then this is the article for you.